Supporting the innovation communities that need us

 Want to know where to find your closest EIT RIS Hub?

-By the end of 2025, we will have hubs in all EIT RIS-eligible areas.
+By the end of 2025, Hubs will operate in all EIT RIS-eligible areas.
 There are two types of hubs:

-- EIT RIS Hubs, each run by different Knowledge and Innovation Communities, where they conduct their activities and carry out their mission to boost regional innovation
+- EIT RIS Hubs, each run by a different Knowledge and Innovation Community, where activities are implemented to advance regional innovation

-- EIT RIS Community Hubs which will be nodes for all EIT Communities, a one-stop-shop where you will find information on all opportunities and activities we can provide
+- EIT RIS Community Hubs, which serve as shared nodes for all EIT Communities – a one-stop shop providing information on all opportunities and activities available

 Regional Innovation Booster